bioinformatics-core-shared-training/SingleCell_RNASeq_Jan23/index.md

     + [Slides](UnivCambridge_ScRnaSeqIntro_Base/Slides/09_ClusterMarkerGenes.html)
     + [Demonstration](UnivCambridge_ScRnaSeqIntro_Base/Markdowns/09_Cluster_Marker_Genes.html)
 * 12:30 - 13:30 **lunch break**
-* 13:30 - 17.30 **Differential Expression and Abundance Analysis** - Abigail Edwards
+* 13:30 - 17.30 **Differential Expression and Abundance Analysis** - Ashley Sawle
     + [Slides](UnivCambridge_ScRnaSeqIntro_Base/Slides/10_DifferentialAnalysis.html)
     + [Demonstration](UnivCambridge_ScRnaSeqIntro_Base/Markdowns/10_Differencial_Exp_Ab.html)

+## Extended Materials

+* Seurat

 ## Software Installation

-We will give you access to training computers with all the necessary software installed.
+We will give you access to an online environment with all the necessary software installed.
 However, if you want to run the analysis on your own computer, you can follow these instructions.

 * Download and install R: https://cloud.r-project.org/